mozilla/release-services/src/releng_docs/projects/staticanalysis-bot.rst

-.. _shipit-static-analysis-project:
+.. _staticanalysis/bot-project:

-Project: shipit-static-analysis
+Project: staticanalysis/bot
 ===============================

 :contact: `Bastien Abadie`_, (backup `Release Management`_)

-ShipIt static analysis is a Taskcluster task, triggered by *Shipit Pulse Listener* on every new Mozreview or Phabricator patch.
+Static analysis bot is a Taskcluster task, triggered by *Pulse Listener* on every new Mozreview or Phabricator patch.
 The task applies several code analyzers on each patch:

  * clang-tidy through ./mach static-analysis